pavel-demin/red-pitaya-notes/development-machine.md

   - Set "Adapter Type" to "Paravirtualized Network (virtio-net)" for both "Adapter 1" and "Adapter 2"

-  - Select "System" and select only "CD/DVD" in the "Boot Order" list
+  - Select "System" and select only "Optical" in the "Boot Order" list

   - Select "Storage" and select "Empty" below the "IDE Controller"